-Firstly, the principal stress steroid hormone; cortisol, which is released from the adrenal cortex during times of prolonged stress, has a direct testosterone suppressing effect inside the hypothalamus and testicular leydig cells.
+Firstly, the principal stress steroid hormone; cortisol, which is released from the adrenal cortex during times of prolonged stress, has a direct testosterone suppressing effect inside the hypothalamus and testicular Leydig cells.

 Secondly, the synthesis of cortisol requires cholesterol, a molecule that is also needed in the biosynthesis of testosterone.
 When cortisol levels skyrocket during stress, more of this essential building block goes towards creating cortisol.

-Obviously those are not the only reasons that can cause fucked-up T levels during prolonged stress.
+Obviously those are not the only reasons that can cause messed-up T levels during prolonged stress.
 As a guy who battled with some serious work-related stress few years ago, I can guarantee you that increased alcohol consumption, messed up sleep quality, poor diet, lack of exercise, and depression can (and more than likely will) contribute to the stress induced reduction in testosterone.

 The research on how long-term stress (both physical and mental) alters testosterone levels is rather cruel: